 In the world of computers, it is very easy to miss all of the details that make a weathercast flow smoothly.

 used, even by the men.
 Some television stations have a make-up artist for the on-air talent.
 TV stations with a smaller budget require the on-air people to do their own make-up.
-The process can take anywhere from a few minutes to about an hour depending if the on-air persons hair is done also.
+The process can take anywhere from a few minutes to about an hour depending if the on-air person's hair is done.

-is any additional time before the weathercast starts, the meteorologist may research events occurring in town, to be able to cover topics that the viewers are interested in.
+is any additional time before the weathercast starts, the meteorologist may research events occurring in town.
+This allows him or her to be able to cover topics that the viewers are interested in.
 Parades, concerts, ball games, lake forecasts, marine forecasts, ski forecasts, fishing forecasts are all examples of events and subjects

 that the meteorologist studies for his viewer to give a well rounded weathercast.
 Even though it is not directly related, the meteorologist should also be aware of any celestial objects of interest such as a lunar eclipse, solar eclipse, visible comets, or meteor showers.
 The public relates this to weather

-As the newscast starts, the weathercaster may be on the set with the news team, or in the weather office if a breaking weather story is occurring.
-During the average day the meteorologist may be on for about two to four minutes.
+As the newscast starts, the weathercaster may be on the set with the news team.
+He may be in the weather office if a breaking weather story is occurring.
+During the average weathercast, the meteorologist may be on the air for about three minutes.
 They may have several "mini-weather updates"

-or teases that last from ten seconds to a half a minute.
+or teases that last from a few seconds to a half a minute.
 It will vary depending on what the news director wants to do with the newscast.
-On severe weather situations, the meteorologist may be on for much longer stretches of time and work many hours.
+In severe weather situations, the meteorologist may be on for much longer stretches of time and work many hours.

 Salaries can vary by the market (town) size,

 200 markets in the U.S. with cites like New York, Los Angeles, Chicago and Philadelphia being near the top.
-Working in a small market may mean living in a town that you have never heard of before in a mostly rural area.
+Working in a small market may mean living in a town that you have never heard of before.

 At a television station, there are three meteorologists on average to cover the newscasts during the week.
 The chief meteorologist is the head of the team.
 He is the highest paid.
 The morning and noon meteorologist is usually next in salary paid, after them the weekend meteorologist.
 Any fill-in meteorologist is lowest paid on average.
 Keep in mind there are always exceptions to the rule.
 Also, it is important to note

 that some TV stations have possibly four or even five meteorologists on staff.
-The extra weathercasters may be vacation relief or have other responsibilities.
+The extra weathercasters may help with vacation relief or have other responsibilities.
 Smaller TV stations may only have two weathercasters to cover the week with limited newscasts.
-Cable television also has a hierarchy in salaries in which

 will pay a reasonable salary for its market size.